jlangch/venice/doc/readme/recursion.md

 ## Recursion with lazy sequences

-Lazy Fibonacci number sequence computed by a recursive function:
+**Example 1: Lazy Fibonacci number sequence computed by a recursive function:**

 ```clojure
 (do